arashnm80/arashnm80.github.io/handbook.md

 ###  Newton's laws
 #### 1. Resistance
 #### 3. Exchange
+> Newton’s third law, the only way humans have ever figured out of getting somewhere is to leave something behind. – Interstellar
 ##### Choose
 - I have to choose
 - Nothing is sth